 "We're taking sick people and trying to get them well using chemicals.
 It doesn't make any sense!
 We need to use nutrition." - Dr Royal Lee - 1952

 Here's an analogy: Let's say you went to your doctor's office and told the staff that the waiting room was too cold.
 Could you ever imagine the doctor coming in and setting-up a little space heater in that room?
-You would ask the doctor to adjust the thermostat instead, to make the a/c less cold, but to your surprise the doctor says he doesn't want to touch that thermostat, because it is already set by someone else (another doctor) and he doesn't want to take responsibility by changing the setting.
-That scenario would be unbelievable, right?
+You would ask the doctor to adjust the A/C thermostat instead, to make the A/C less cold, but to your surprise the doctor says he doesn't want to touch that thermostat, because it is already set by another doctor and he doesn't want to take responsibility by changing the setting.
+That scenario would be unbelievably stupid, right?

 That's like the doctor having you continue to take a prescription from another doctor, even though that medicine is not working for you, yet prescribing an additional medicine—to hide the symptom (side effect) caused by the first one (the medicine that you wanted to stop taking).
-Oh, but your doctor says you should still take that failing medicine anyway, since he or she doesn't want to change what the other doctor prescribed for you. (??!!)
+Oh, but your doctor says you should still take that failing medicine anyway, since he or she doesn't want to change what the other doctor prescribed for you. ( : - / ) The stupidity is astounding.

 Now you can see the problems inherent in the system of conventional industrialized medicine, where the most important thing is the prescription, and not challenging another doctor's prescription, or opinion.
 The patient, who is really the most important thing, is often overlooked.

 We don't do things that way in my office.
 If our individualized health program is not giving you the results we expect within a reasonable time frame, we will re-evaluate your current condition and make the necessary changes to your program—based on what your body demonstrates in our detailed evaluations.
 We keep a close watch.

 Weaning off medicines